JonathanWilbur/asufi/README.md

 - [ ] Stage 3: Write a hex++ assembler
 - [ ] Stage 4: Write an assembly assembler

+## Why?

+I am trying to write a C compiler that:

+1. Runs in a UEFI environment (difficulty: impossible)
+2. Can compile the Linux kernel, even if it is just a really old simple version. (difficulty: impossible)

+I want this C compiler to be bootstrapped using only a very small, auditable binary so you can ensure that there are no backdoors whatsoever in the Linux kernel that you build, including those that might have been introduced from build tools rather than the source code.
+So we need this small, auditable binary to build something, perhaps recursively, until we bootstrap a UEFI C compiler.

+This small, auditable binary will be a program that can be viewed and understood by using the UEFI shell's standard `hexedit` command, so that nothing except the underlying firmware has to be trusted.
+Further, this binary must be able to build itself.
+I can think of no better solution than a hexadecimal assembler.

+The idea is that it would simply take hexadecimal bytes and convert them to bytes, but these hexadecimal bytes could be split across lines and have comments so that each byte can be annotated with what it actually does, thereby making this tiny binary extremely understandable and reproducible.

+One that is working, the idea is to build a "hex++" assembler, which will add features like padding, labels, and maybe macros.
+After this is working, it is my hope that I can build a C compiler based off ChibiCC that can, in turn, compile a modified TinyCC that compiles the Linux Kernel.

+I do not consider it cheating to compile these things on a non-trusted machine such as my personal computer, then convert the byte code back into hex, as long as I can annotate the hex and explain what almost every instruction is doing.
+I am assuming that, since a hexadecimal file is not an executable, it cannot be used to "hack" your EFI environment, so it is valid to include these hex files in the EFI image, as long as they are actually assembled / compiled with trustworthy, audited tools.
+However, I do not want to rely on gigantic hex files, because, at some point, it would take forever to review them for a sufficiently complex program like TinyCC.
+As such, I am hoping to produce a hex file that is less than 10K bytes or so that can compile TinyCC for UEFI, It may even be sufficient to use ChibiCC to produce the assembly for TinyCC, and write an assembler in hex++.
+Time and experimentation will tell which approach is preferable.

 ## Compiling Hex with only Linux Commands

 Run this command